Gwindow/WhatAPI/Twinklebear Work Notes.md

         return null;
         }
 ```
-It only seems to throw UnsupportedCharsetException when running on desktop, but accepts UTF-8 on desktop and Android,
-so I've changed it to that.
+It only seems to throw UnsupportedCharsetException when running on desktop, but accepts UTF-8 on desktop and Android, so I've changed it to that.

 I've also left the various HTTP.UTF-8 in as I couldn't seem to turn up any information on what they should be changed too.

-HttpEntity.consumeContent is also still being used as it's replacement method, EntityUtils.consume doesn't exist on Android
+HttpEntity.consumeContent is also still being used as it's replacement method, EntityUtils.consume doesn't exist on Android.
+We could tag the http libraries as exports to access the new features.
+Are there negative effects to this?

 ### Code comments
 It seems like the comments are auto-generated perhaps?
 I'd like to add some more descriptive comments,